 - Monks to complete their 9 year monastic education and to become the Buddhist teachers for future generations.

-- School-age boys and girls to learn Tibetan reading and writing, as well as receive education in Tibetan life skills and cultural traditions, while preparing them to enter the public school system.
+- Boys and girls to learn Tibetan reading and writing, as well as receive education in Tibetan life skills and cultural traditions.

 - Infants and pre-school aged children to receive the medical and nutritional resources they need to survive and thrive in their native culture.